ajsteinmetz/ajsteinmetz.github.io/_posts/2024-10-16-graviton-detector.md

 > "A shield should be thicker than the mean-free-path for neutrinos, which for materials of ordinary density amounts to light years.
 Such a shield would collapse into a black hole.
 Unless one can find another way to discriminate against neutrinos, this appears to make detection of thermal gravitons impossible."

-Rothman and Boughn's prognosis is pretty clear:
+Rothman and Boughn's prognosis is also pretty clear:

 > "Certainly, if a 'no graviton' law appears elusive, we do feel entitled to predict that no one will ever detect one in our universe."